Taiwanese Americans: Connection to politics of Taiwan and cultural ties

-Politically, Taiwanese Americans play an active role in the politics and culture of the country, aided in large part by recognition of dual citizenship.
 The identity politics of Taiwan also influences at least first generation Taiwanese Americans.
-Many government officials, including presidents Tsai Ing-wen, Ma Ying-jeou, and Lee Teng-hui, have received graduate degrees in the United States.
+Many government officials, including presidents Lai Ching-te, Tsai Ing-wen, Ma Ying-jeou, and Lee Teng-hui, have received graduate degrees in the United States.
 The United States was also a major destination for anti-KMT figures such as Peng Ming-min and Chai Trong-rong, where they were politically exiled.
 Others, including Nobel Prize laureate Yuan T. Lee were educated in the United States.